sdg002/AzureTrials/arm-template-basics/readme.md

 ---

 # You were here,
-Try out more with object outputs
+Try out more resource referencing stuff, you did location

+- Make every folder atomic
+- Write down in the READM.MD what each folder does

 # Simple object output